shirgho/site/dev/md/arrays.md

 - insertion removal from heap is O(log n)
 - sort is n log(n) because function has to run on each element, so times n (actually 2 x n, but is constant).

 ## Intro Sort

+## Cyclic Sort

+As seen in shufflestringCyclicSort:
+- Loop through array, but stay on current i until indices[i] matches with i
+- Do swaps here until the above is true
+- Then move to next i until length of array covered.
+- Usually first few i's enough to sort array.

 # Ordered Arrays